ruuda/blog/posts/build-system-insights.md

 What do I want from a build system?

  * To type a single command to start the build.
-   After some time a build artifact should appear.
+   After some time a build artefact should appear.
- * The build artifact does not depend on where or when I perform the build, only on the source code checked out and flags passed to the build command (such as `--debug`, `--profile` or `-c opt`).
+ * The build artefact does not depend on where or when I perform the build, only on the source code checked out and flags passed to the build command (such as `--debug`, `--profile` or `-c opt`).
- * When I check out a three-year old commit, all of the above should still be true, and I should get the same build artifacts that I got three years ago.
+ * When I check out a three-year old commit, all of the above should still be true, and I should get the same build artefacts that I got three years ago.
- * It should produce the artifact quickly.
+ * It should produce the artefact quickly.

 Caching and incremental builds
 ------------------------------